elingerojo/contexter/lib/ctx-plugins/README.md

 ```

 - **Optional**
-- Receives a `file` object.
-It is the particular instance of  filetype class  to be rendered
 - Receives a `context` object.
 It is the only instance of the `Context` class that is available to the application.
 Sometimes referred as `context` or `ctx`
 - Returns a callback with the signature  `(err, output) => {}`
-    - `output` is the processed file data to be sent by `express` server in response to a `GET` HTTP request
+    - `output` is the processed file data that could be used by `express` server in response to a `GET` HTTP request

-Note:
-- `routes.js` sets `express` server to render a file with different function signature `file.render(context, callback)`
-- `file.js` translates to plugin signature `render(file, context, callback)`

 ---

 ### priority

-- Example from `app-layout.js`
+- Example for an application that process layouts `app-layout.js`

 ```
   . . .
-  // Defines "check(filename, ...)"s relative order
-  // (lower means, least priority) only relevant when loading plugins array
+  // Check precedence: higher first to lower last
   priority: 30,
   . . .
 ```